richsoni/richsoni-songs/dont-cry.md

 ---
-title: Dont Cry
+title: Don't Cry
 ---

-dont cry
-dont cry
+Don't cry, Don't cry

-wipe away your tears cuz its a real good year to be alive
+Wipe away your tears cuz its a real good year to be alive

-its alright
-its alright
+Its alright, Its alright

-youll wake up in the morning and forget all about tonight
+You'll wake up in the morning and forget all about tonight

-she does this everytime and we dont really want to hear her wine
+She does this every time and we don't really want to hear her wine
-she comes she drinks she laughs she cries she calls a cab and says goodnight
+She comes she drinks she laughs she cries she calls a cab and says goodnight
-and we dont want her to ruin our night
+And we don't want her to ruin our night

-alright
-alright
+Alright, Alright

-youll wake up in the morning and forget all about tonight
+You'll wake up in the morning and forget all about tonight

-you do this everytime and we dont really want to hear you wine
+You do this every time and we don't really want to hear you wine
-you come you drink you laugh you cry you call a cab and say goodnight
+You come you drink you laugh you cry you call a cab and say goodnight
-and we dont want you to ruin our night
+And we don't want you to ruin our night

-shoe be do wap baa
+Shoe be do wap baa
-shoe be do wap baa baa
+Shoe be do wap baa baa

-shoe be do wap baa
+Shoe be do wap baa
-shoe be do wap baa baa
+Shoe be do wap baa baa

-shoe be do wap baa
+Shoe be do wap baa
-shoe be do wap baa baa
+Shoe be do wap baa baa